How VIPS Works

 This means that they must:

 - complete and submit ONE Background Check form.
 The information will be entered into the Michigan State Police Internet Criminal History Access Tool (I-CHAT).
 The I-CHAT results will be received and reviewed by the Human Resources Office.
-If you are unable to access the online Background Check form, you may use this PDF printable form.

 - read the VIPS Information and Volunteer Guidelines.